Antonie Kamerling: Career

 In 1993, he got the lead in The Little Blonde Death, directed by Jean van de Velde.
-At the time, his casting was quite controversial, as soap actors were considered to be inferior to 'professional' actors.
+At the time, his casting was quite controversial, as soap actors were considered to be inferior to "professional" actors.
 Kamerling eventually got nominated for a Gouden Kalf for best actor, the most important Dutch film award.

 In 1997, he starred in another film by Van de Velde, All Stars.
 For the film, about an amateur football team, he sang the theme song, "Toen ik je zag" (When I Saw You), written by the popular Dutch singer Guus Meeuwis.
-The song was released as a single under his character's name, Hero, and soon was a number one hit on the Dutch charts.
-From that moment on, he tried to get a music career, but could never repeat the success of his first single.
+The song was released as a single under his character's name, Hero, and soon was a number-one hit on the Dutch charts.
+From that moment on, Kamerling tried to get a music career, but could never repeat the success of his first single.

-After that point, Kamerling played in a couple more films, the most successful being I Love You Too (2001), and in television series like All Stars – De Serie and Onderweg naar Morgen.
+After that point, Kamerling played in a couple more films, the most successful being I Love You Too (2001), and in television series such as All Stars – De Serie and Onderweg naar Morgen.
 Later in his career, he played in a couple of musicals, including starring roles in the musical versions of Turkish Delight and Sunset Boulevard.

 Personal life

 Antonie Kamerling was married to actress Isa Hoes.
 They met on the set of Goede tijden, slechte tijden.
 They had two children together, son Merlijn and daughter Vlinder.
-His sister, Liesbeth is also an actress.
+The film Toen ik je zag is based on their relationship and the events and circumstances leading up to Kamerling's suicide.
+His sister Liesbeth is also an actress.
 Kamerling was a distant relative of the Ghanaian-born British actor Hugh Quarshie.

 Kamerling was praised for his charity work with development organization Edukans, helping their efforts to provide basic education to underprivileged children in developing countries.

 Death

 Kamerling ended his life on 6 October 2010.
-Kamerling was buried at Zorgvlied on Tuesday 12 October 2010.
+He was buried at Zorgvlied in Amsterdam on Tuesday 12 October 2010.
 He was 44 years old.